 Try a New Hobby Day

 We’re all tired of staring at screens, which is why interest in hobbies has risen.
-Revell USA, the maker of model kits since 1943, saw a surge in sales of their model kits for cars, planes, ships, and sci-fi licensed items this year.
+Revell USA, the maker of model kits since 1943, saw a surge in sales of their model kits for cars, planes, ships, and sci-fi licensed items over the pandemic.
 Don’t just think model cars though, kids are learning to crochet, weave, carve, and do origami.
 Pick up an inexpensive kit at a craft store to test drive a new hobby before making a huge investment in tools and supplies.

-Take It Further: If your child’s interest in the hobby sticks, watch for classes at area craft and hobby shops like Michaels or Fancy Tiger Crafts, or maker spaces like The Craftsman & Apprentice or TinkerMill.
+Take It Further: If your child’s interest in the hobby sticks, watch for classes at area craft and hobby shops like Michaels or Fancy Tiger Crafts, or maker spaces like Craftsman & Apprentice or TinkerMill.

 There will be thank-you notes in need of writing and sending after the holidays.
 Why not make a day of it?
 Pull out the art supplies and have the kids customize personal notes.
 Add a thank-you note for a kind neighbor, staff at a local hospital, or essential business.

 Take It Further: Show your child how to properly address an envelope and place the stamp, or decorate the envelope with stickers.

 A little bit of fresh air each day will help the family.
 Numerous studies show that time spent in the great outdoors reduces the risk for cardiovascular disease, type 2 diabetes, high blood pressure, preterm birth, asthma, and stress, among other things.
 It could also improve mental health, short-term memory, and focus.
 The list goes on.
 Just two hours per week spent in green spaces, according to one study published in the journal Scientific Reports, is enough to reap the benefits.
 Colorado has endless opportunities to be outside, even in urban areas.
 So, take those walks, go to the park, and pick one day to really explore a new outdoor space.